Your Smartphone Can Tell If You're Wasted, Yet Doesn't Stop You From Drunk-Texting Your Ex

 Your Smartphone Can Tell If You’re Wasted, Yet Doesn’t Stop You From Drunk-Texting Your Ex

-Photo: domoyega (Getty Images)
+Photo: Cecilie_Arcurs (Getty Images)

 We all know about the dangers of drinking and texting.
 After a few wobbly pops, you probably shouldn’t pick up your phone to reach your drunken tendrils out to the rest of the potentially sober world.
 Drunk texting leads to an awkward conversation the next day with your ex-girlfriend or a very uncomfortable meeting on Monday morning with your boss.
 It would seem like the only dangers involving drinking and your phone revolve around texting, but apparently your smartphone itself can tell if you’re wasted.